Station Support Assistant – Antarctica

 British Antarctic Survey is offering a unique opportunity as Station Support Assistant in Antarctica (SSA).

 Antarctica is the coldest and most isolated continent in the world.
 It’s also the most exhilarating, providing a unique and spectacular setting for our vital scientific research.
 By joining the team responsible for building and maintaining our facilities and equipment, you could play a crucial role in our success.

 We are looking to appoint a Station Support Assistant to undertake all manner of domestic duties on station including catering duties, cleaning, waste handling and laundry.

 Do you currently work in a similar role?
 If so this could be the job for you.

 This is not your standard hotel or restaurant job.
 You will be a vital part of the station team.
-You will travel to Antarctica and as part of your day to day work ride skidoos, be part of the station emergency response teams, fly on small aircraft over the ice shelf’s or sail through the pack ice on one of our ice strengthened ships.
+You will travel to Antarctica and as part of your day-to-day work ride skidoos, be part of the station emergency response teams, fly on small aircraft over the ice shelves or sail through the pack ice on one of our ice-strengthened ships.
 The work will be hard but the memories will last for a lifetime.